-The Amex Platinum Hilton benefit offers Hilton Honors Gold status to cardholders who enroll in the Hilton Honors rewards program.
-The benefit provides its members with an 80% bonus on points earned during each stay, a free 5th night when booking a stay of 5+ nights, 2 free bottles of water per stay, and a complimentary breakfast for the cardholder and 1 guest.
-Cardholders are also eligible for late checkouts and complimentary room upgrades, when available.
-Without the benefit, a cardholder would have to book 40 nights at any of Hilton’s 14 hotel brands to qualify for Gold elite status.… read full answer
+The American Express Platinum card Hilton benefit offers Hilton Honors Gold status to cardholders who enroll in the Hilton Honors rewards program.
+The benefit provides its members with an 80% bonus on points earned during each stay, a free 5th night when booking a stay of 5+ nights, 2 free bottles of water per stay, and a complimentary breakfast for the cardholder and 1 guest.… read full answer

 To get American Express Platinum’s annual fee waived, call the American Express retention department at 1 (800) 452-3945.
 State that you’re considering cancelling or switching cards because of the high annual fee.

 American Express typically does not waive annual fees entirely, but it may offer a side benefit to offset the Platinum card’s $695 annual fee.
 Retention offers traditionally include statement credits, bonus points or spending bonuses.
 If there’s no offer, a customer can always cancel the card.
 Downgrading to an American Express card with a lower annual fee is also an option.… read full answer